Our View: Kathy Chandler-Henry, Matt Scherr for county seats

 Chandler-Henry has been a staunch advocate for our local rivers and streams, serving on the Colorado River Water Conservation District Board and as the chair of the Northwest Colorado Council of Governments Water Quality/Quantity Committee.

-And Scherr and her have both worked to streamline and simplify the county’s land-use regulations to ensure avfair and open process that also protects local values.
+And Scherr and she have both worked to streamline and simplify the county’s land-use regulations to ensure a fair and open process that also protects local values.

-Scherr is adamant that Eagle County needs to get out of an economic growth-centric model for land use that has created monetary value for developers and land owners but has also created an affordable housing gap, lack of child care options and expensive health care.
+Scherr is adamant that Eagle County needs to get out of a growth-centric model for land use that has created monetary value for developers and landowners but has also created an affordable housing gap, lack of child care options, and expensive health care.
 And he also stresses that good environmental practices are good for business.

 Both commissioners are well-informed, long-term thinkers who have studied these issues and who are constantly listening to a wide swath of voices to come up with policy that works.